natashaclerkin/singularartistsMS1/README.md

 ### Acknowledgements

-I received inspiration for this project from my ticketing client, Singular Artists who have yet to create a company website.
+I received inspiration for this project from my ticketing client, Singular Artists who have yet to set up their company website.
 I would like to thank my mentor Guido Cecilio forhis guidance and support and Jim Morel on Slack.